-(21) Fees and charges.
-Subject to the limitations imposed by the provisions of the Annotated Code of Maryland, to establish and collect reasonable fees and charges:
+(21) Fees and Charges.
+Subject to the limitations imposed by the provisions of the Annotated Code of Maryland, to establish and collect reasonable fees and charges.

-(a) for the franchises, licenses or permits authorized by law to be granted by a municipal corporation; or
+(a) for the franchises, licenses or permit authorized by law to be granted by municipal corporations; or

-(b) associated with the exercise of any governmental or proprietary function authorized by law to be exercised by a municipal corporation.
+(b) associated with the exercise of any governmental or proprietary function authorized by law to be executed by a municipal corporation.